Critical Language Scholarship Program | Health and Safety

 Water Quality and Water-Borne Illness

 • Make sure you are aware of potential infections that may result from swimming or wading in the waters in your host community.
-For example, consider whether schistosomiasis and leptospirosis are common in your region.
+For example, research whether schistosomiasis and leptospirosis are common in the region.

 • Do not swallow water.